BaldomeroVargas/CS141/assn1/README.md

+#Nearest Neighbor

+Program to analyze nearest neighbor algorithm.
+Brute Force method O(n^2) and Divide and Conquer O(nlog(n)) are included.

 #How the code works
-Baldomero Vargas
-bvarg006@ucr.edu
-SID = 861143461

 The following code runs as follows

-1) function to run the brute force method.
+1) Function to run the brute force method.
 This just does a simple for loop nested in another and returns the shortest distance in a select sort like algorithm.